cakwok/Computer-Vision/5. CNN Recognition using Deep Networks/README.md

 Q4ii        Q4ii - Design your own experiment batch size.py<br>
 Q4iii       Q4iii - Design your own experiment batch normalization.py<br>

-### Detail report
-1. We have to provide data for machine to learn.
-Below capture shows the MNIST digit dataset fed as training data into the neural network
+1. The MNIST digit data consists of a training dataset of 60k 28x28 labeled digits and a testing dataset of 10k 28x28 labeled digits.
+The dataset was imported directly from the torchvision package as torchvision.datasets.MNIST.
+Below capture shows the examples of the MNIST digit dataset with the corresponding ground truth.

 <img src = "https://user-images.githubusercontent.com/21034990/177019922-2f674cf3-daf6-44cd-9e23-1e7fea3aa37c.png" width = 400>

-2. Train the model for 5 epochs, training batch size = 64.
-The second epoch starts to show improvement on prediction performance.
+2. Built the network with 2 convolution layers with max pooling and dropout, then trained the model for 5 epochs with batch size = 64.
+From the plot below, we can see when the system have been trained with 60k examples, meaning almost 1 epoch, that the negative log likelihood loss has significantly dropped from more than 2 to reach a plateau at surrounding the 0.5 of the cost function.

 <img src = "https://user-images.githubusercontent.com/21034990/177019931-3d9b189b-c1cb-46df-9703-2f54866ce848.png" width = 400>

+From the network output as shown, we can further visualize the network has shown significant improvement at the second epoch.

 ```
 Test set: Avg. loss: 2.3065, Accuracy: 1101/10000 (11%)